eonx-com/easy-monorepo/packages/EasyActivity/docs/symfony/config.md

 #            nested_object_allowed_properties:
 #                App\Entity\SomeAnotherEntity:
 #                    - processingDate
+#            type: SomeEntity
 #
 ```

 #### Settings for entities
 * `disallowed_properties` — an optional global array of "Subject" property names to be excluded from log entries (this list will be applied to all "Subjects").
 * `subjects` — a list of "Subject" classes to be logged.
 Each item can contain the following params:
   * `allowed_properties` — an optional array of "Subject" property names to be "whitelisted" for log entries.
+By default, all "Subject" property names are "whitelisted".
   * `disallowed_properties` — an optional array of "Subject" property names to be excluded from log entries.
+By default, this array is empty.
   * `nested_object_allowed_properties` — an optional property names to be "whitelisted" for log related entries.
   * `type` — an optional "Subject" type mapping.
 If no type is provided, a FQCN will be used by default.